Topic: Winemaking Science

 Managing Minerals in Winemaking

-MEMBERS ONLYMineral deficiencies or excesses can become sources of frustration for amateur winemakers because minerals, metals and other ionic substances cannot be easily measured and their role in biochemical and chemical reactions can be quite complex.
-One of the most remarkable and visible effects of these substances are tartrate crystals resulting from wine containing a high
+Mineral deficiencies or excesses can become sources of frustration for amateur winemakers because minerals, metals, and other ionic substances cannot be easily measured and their role in biochemical and chemical reactions can be quite complex.
+So where do these substances come from and how can they be best managed in a home winery?

 Yeast Impact on Wine Aroma and Flavor